Norwegian Prime Minister supports killing Freya the friendly walrus

 The Norwegian authorities claim that the decision to kill her was based on an assessment of the overall threat to human safety after the public ignored warnings not to get too close, including posing for photographs with her.
 There are also reports of people swimming with her.

 OceanCare deeply regrets the euthanisation of Freya and believes that people need to behave more responsibly when encountering wildlife out of their habitat.
 At OceanCare we are working with others to look at the difficulties that develop when marine mammals are found outside of their normal habitat, and this includes walruses.
 We are concerned that there will be more of them as their natural habitats are increasing eroded as a result of our activities.
 Greater efforts need to be made to prepare for these situations and to manage them in the best interests of the welfare of the animal.
-You can read our blog about these animals here and the results of a workshop on this issue here.
+Read our blog about these animals and the results of a workshop on this issue.